-The Catholic Church considered men dressing as woman an abomination, however the priests wore long black cassocks.
-They called them robes.
-They looked like dresses to me and I kept my distance from them.
+The Catholic Church considered men dressing as woman an abomination, however the priests wore long black cassocks and while they were called robes, they looked like dresses to me and I kept my distance from the priests.

 "Drag queens."
 I had heard that term in school.

 "Some of them are supposed to be pretty."